cse110-fa22-group21/Ursula/specs/adrs/102622-ProblemSolutionFeatures.md

 # Problem Definition, Solution and potential Features & Priorities
+# THIS SHOULD BE AN ADR IN MARKDOWN TODO

 ## Problem
 Aspiring software developers such as ourselves are trying to experience project management in a group for the first time but are having difficulty managing the tasks that each person has to do.